hundeo:

 • increased hair loss

-In order to dietary allergy and the resulting itching, the trigger for it must be found.
-This can only be achieved via the exclusion diet for several weeks.
-In this case, the affected person is first given a food with which he has never been fed before.
-If he reacts with skin itching, he receives another food and so on.
+In order to combat the food-related allergy and the resulting itching, the trigger must be found.
+This can only be achieved with an exclusion diet lasting several weeks.
+The affected person is first given a food that they have never been fed before.
+If he reacts with itchy skin, he is given a different food and so on.

 If a food does not cause a reaction, it is allergen-free and edible for your pet.
 Often, tests are then started with the usual food components to find out exactly which components your four-legged friend reacts to.
 These may then no longer be fed.